seastan/lotr-lcg-set-generator/README.md

 If you want to migrate the pipeline to a different host, do the following steps:

 1. Setup the pipeline on the new host, but comment out all crons.
-You might adjust the hours column in the crontab according to the new timezone.
+You might want to adjust the hours column in the crontab according to the new timezone.
 Also, you may copy `id_rsa` and configuration files from the old host and only apply changes where needed (for example, different local paths).
 Instead of configuring `rclone` from scratch, you may copy its configuration file from the old host (run `rclone config file` to find its location on each host).